 His second book, Mind Your Own Business, which draws on his 50 years’ experience in business, was published in 2013.
 In 2016, he published his memoirs as his third book, entitled Quinnessential Feargal.

-He is a Fellow of the Institute of Grocery Distribution (UK), was a board member of the Paris-based Centre international des étudiants et stagiaires, and was Chair of the Food Business Forum.
+He was a Fellow of the Institute of Grocery Distribution (UK), a board member of the Paris-based Centre international des étudiants et stagiaires, and was Chair of the Food Business Forum.

 He received five honorary doctorates from The National Council for Educational Awards, Sterling University, Trinity College Dublin, National University of Ireland Galway, and The Irish American University.
 He received a Papal Knighthood in 1994 and was awarded the Rehab Group’s People of the Year award in 1984.
 In addition, he was awarded the Ordre National du Mérite by the President of France, and in 2006, he shared the International Listening Association’s Listener of the Year Award with Oprah Winfrey.

 In recognition of his lifelong pursuit of excellence, his numerous achievements in the public and private sector, and for his contribution to society, Feargal was nominated for inclusion in the Excellence Hall of Fame by Mark Coyne.
 He was elected by its Fellows in November 2018 and was inducted on March 28, 2019 at a ceremony held in the Shelbourne Hotel, Dublin, Ireland.